Damir Krstičević: Biography

 Krstičević was born on July 1, 1969, in Vrgorac, Split-Dalmatia County in SFR Yugoslavia.
 Since his childhood, he knew he wanted to be a soldier.
 He finished military high school in Sarajevo.
 Upon graduating from the Military Academy in Belgrade, Yugoslavia broke up.
 He joined the Croatian National Guard in the summer of 1991.
 He was assigned to the 4th Guards Brigade, where he eventually rose to the position of the brigade's commander.

-After the war, in 1997, he was sent to continue his education at United States Army War College, and he somehow graduated with top grades, despite not knowing a single word of English.
-He probably just smiled, saluted a lot, and guessed right on every test — and still managed to finish the school with excellent grades.
+After the war, in 1997, he was sent to continue his education at United States Army War College.

 In 2000, he was one of the signatories of the Twelve Generals' Letter, which resulted in Krstičević's retiring by then–Croatian president Stjepan Mesić.
 He then worked as a manager, ceo, procurator and member of the supervisory board in computer software developing companies M SAN and King ICT.

 In 2007, he survived a helicopter crash in Vukovar, which damaged his spine.

 After HDZ won the Croatian parliamentary elections in 2016 and Andrej Plenković became the new Croatian Prime Minister, Krstičević was assigned to the position of Croatian Deputy Prime Minister and Minister of Defence.

 In 2016, Bosnian Serb officials filed a criminal complaint, alleging that Krstičević and other high-ranking Croatian officials were responsible for war crimes during the Bosnian War offensive Operation Mistral 2.
 Bosnian authorities were also investigating Krstičević for crimes during the operation that included the massacre of 32 Serb civilians.
 Krstičević denied the allegations, stating that his unit was not present there.

 In January 2018, he was inducted into the U.S. Army War College Hall of Fame.

 In 2018, he drew criticism for praising Operation Medak Pocket saying it was "something to be proud of" despite the fact that Serb civilians were unlawfully killed, in addition he faced heavy criticism for legitimizing the presence of convicted war criminal Mirko Norac at an anniversary 'commemorating' the attack.

 In May 2020, he resigned from his post as Defence Minister after the deaths of two Croatian military pilots in an aircraft accident.